mdengler/FIXSimple/README.md

 by the gap-observing party), though it does keep unacknowledged messages in memory to facilitate this.

-FIXSimple does not meet all the design considerations that may be required of a production-ready FIX client / server library.
+FIXSimple does not meet all the design considerations that are be required of a production-ready FIX client / server library.
 Some design limitations (and reason for) besides the ones mentioned above
 are:

+ - Some effort has been made to make server and client classes MT-safe, but a rigourous audit has not been completed, nor has extensive stress-testing taken place

  - Not mockable (for simplicity)

  - FIX Protocol version is hardcoded (simplicity)

- - Some effort has been made to make server and client classes MT-safe, but a rigourous audit has not been completed, nor has extensive stress-testing taken place

- - Only supports message tags required for Logon/NewOrderSingle/Heartbeat/Logout
+ - Only supports message tags required for Logon/NewOrderSingle/Logout

- - TODO: review code for design limitations and document

- - Minimal Javadoc comments (for simplicity)
+ - Minimal Javadoc comments (example comments in src/com/martindengler/proj/FIXSimple/FIXMessage.java)

- - Minimal build system support (ant, eclipse, intellij projects)
+ - Minimal build system support (ant, intellij projects)

-FIXSimple documents any obvious areas with room for improvement in the code.
+FIXSimple documents areas with room for improvement directly in the code via a "FUTURE" comment.

 Design commentary
 -----------------

-Overview

-Key classes

-TODO: add all parts of all messages sent / received that are NOT supported
-TODO: document type-safety of message getters & setters
-TOOD: document enum creation process
-TODO: document any obvious inefficiences
-TODO: document profiling
-TODO: consider problems in http://www.odi.ch/prog/design/newbies.php#10
-TODO: consider problems in http://zguide.zeromq.org/page:all#Why-We-Needed-MQ
-TODO: ensure getters are consistently named; getFoo() or foo()

-TODO: putM -> put
-TODO: ensure use of int vs Integer is sensible and consistent
-TODO: ensure System.err.println/format calls are removed where appropriate
-TODO: sanity check design vs. quickfix/j
-TODO: check 80 char line lengths
-TODO: write tests
-TODO: performance testing
-TODO: add license comments to code
-TODO: add style guide discussion http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html#styleguide
+See HACKING